LondonJim/Guess-Word-Game/README.md

 # Guess Word Game

 Window pop up game.
-Enter character until the word is completed and try to keep the total guesses low.
+Enter letters until the word is complete whilst trying to keep the total guesses low.
 Points are added for every wrong guess.

 To keep the game fresh I scrape the word and the meaning from a website using JSoup to grab the text from the relevant elements.